QIntegration/Qualys-Jira-Connector/README.md

  - To know more about this integration, please contact your Technical Account Manager.

  - To know more on how to setup and use this integration, please read the [user guide](https://www.qualys.com/docs/qualys-jira-connector-user-guide.pdf).

+## Upgrade
+- To upgrade the existing Jira connector to the latest version, please read and follow the instructions given in the "Frequently Asked Questions" section of the [user guide](https://www.qualys.com/docs/qualys-jira-connector-user-guide.pdf).